How do I apply?

 The GRE / GMAT scores are considered to be an indicator of likely success in studies and research as they demonstrate, among other things, analytical thinking and writing.
 In addition, as we receive applications for admission from all over the world and from a wide variety of educational systems and standards, the GRE / GMAT test results are used for comparing applicants equally.
-Either the GMAT or GRE test is compulsory for all Finnish and foreign students alike.
+The EU has standardized its degrees.

 When evaluating and ranking applicants, particular attention is paid to the applicant's propensity to conduct doctoral studies and research.
 The GMAT / GRE score is one of the criteria used for this purpose.
-Although there is no explicit minimum GMAT / GRE score for admission, the Academic Council has set an indicative threshold for GMAT / converted GRE of 600.
+Although there is no explicit minimum GMAT / GRE score for admission, Hanken has set an indicative threshold for GMAT / converted GRE of 600.

 If an applicant with a lower score shows considerable evidence of his/her propensity to conduct research, he/she may be considered for admission.

-GMAT and GRE scores are valid five years after the test has been taken.
+GMAT and GRE scores are usually valid five years after the test has been taken.
 After five years it is no longer possible to have original score reports sent to educational institutions.
 Consequently, Hanken does not accept any GMAT and GRE scores that are more than five years old.
 NB!
 If you have taken the GMAT or GRE when applying to a Master's degree at Hanken, you do not need to reorder your test results for an application to doctoral studies if the test score is still valid.
 Hanken saves all old scores.
 If you do not wish to retake the test, your previous results are used in the application.

 You may attach to your application a test taker copy of a test score report, or send it by e-mail or post it if you receive it after submitting the electronic application form.
 You must also, by the application deadline, arrange to have the test organiser send the official results to Hanken.
 All scores will be verified.

 Is there a tuition fee or any 'hidden' fees?